LoyolaChicagoBooks/introcs-csharp/source/data/lab-edit-compile-run.rst

    If it does have text, delete this file, too, and go back to the previous step and be sure to select **Empty File**, not Empty Class.

-   Much like in most word processors type in (or paste) the following code.
+   Much like in most word processors, type in (or paste) the following code.
 This is actually an equivalent *Hello, World!* program to the automatically generated one, but it is a bit shorter.
    It only introduces the syntax we actually *need* at the beginning, and will be discussing more shortly.
-The automatically generate line numbers are not a part of the text:
+The automatically generated line numbers are not a part of the text:

    ..  literalinclude:: ../../examples/introcs/hello/hello.cs